The Best Remote Jobs to Watch Out for in 2022

 4. Tutors and education professionals

-With limited face-to-face classes and homeschooling, Hong Kongers invest in tutors and education professionals to make up classes for their children.
+With limited face-to-face classes and homeschooling, we see an exponential growth of investments in tutoring, virtual classroom, and edutech.
 In fact, between 2019 and 2020, hiring for education professionals increased by more than 20%.

-It may help you land a job as a remote tutor and educational professional if you have these experiences:
+It may help you land a job as an etutor and educational professional if you have these experiences:

 - Consultants in education